J-David-Baxter/quizzical/README.md

 - Check quiz button scores the quiz and reveals the correct answers
 - Unanswered questions are treated as incorrect when the quiz is scored
 - Quizzes can't be retaken, play again button makes a new random quiz
+- User can customize quiz (amount of questions, category, difficulty, format) from home page

 ### To do
-- Add a form to allow user to modify the quiz on the home page before starting
+- Add page transitions and loading spinner